George Edward Cokayne: Marriage and progeny

-On 2 December 1856, he married Mary Dorothea Gibbs, daughter of George Henry Gibbs by his wife Caroline Crawley.
+On 2 December 1856, Cokayne married Mary Dorothea Gibbs, daughter of George Henry Gibbs by his wife Caroline Crawley.
 The couple had eight children, of whom two sons and two daughters survived their father.

-One of his sons, Brien, became Governor of the Bank of England from 1918 to 1920 and was ennobled in 1920 as Baron Cullen of Ashbourne.
+One of Cokayne's sons, Brien, became Governor of the Bank of England from 1918 to 1920 and was ennobled in 1920 as Baron Cullen of Ashbourne.

 Death

-George Edward Cokayne died at Roehampton on 6 August 1911, aged 86.
+Cokayne died at Roehampton on 6 August 1911, aged 86.